 From a studio space in Richmond, California, Leah Tumerman carves out narrative scenes on canvas, taking cues from intuitively applied under-paintings.
 Working predominately with highly pigmented acrylics, Leah watches for the emergence of figurative subject matter and then edits, often employing drawing materials, towards an oblique finish.
 She revels in the implied relationship between forms based on physical posture and placement alone, abstracting the form to equalize and universalize.

 The top is not the top.
 In Leah’s paintings, there is no implied hierarchy and figures exist on the same plane.
 Figures can be found in physical communion, communicating with secret languages, creating anti-linear structures or attending intentional gatherings.
 Often, it it is unclear where one form starts and another begins and this, is belonging.
 Leah posits the question, does the female collective exist solely within idealism?
-And then constructs images to combat the ‘divided feminine’ – or the externally imposed, hierarchal division.
+And then constructs images to combat the ‘divided feminine’ – or externally imposed, hierarchal divisions.
 A literal prioritizing of the female body results in a reclamation of the narrative.

 . . . . . . . . . . . . . . . . . . . . .

 Belmont University, Nashville, Studio Art & Education, Painting Emphasis BFA 2005

 The School of the Art Institute of Chicago, Creative Writing, Text/Image Hybridity MFAW 2008